 Ques 5.
 How good is the platform at relationship building?

-To build and sustain long term relationships for higher customer retention, you need to cultivate a special bond of trust with the users and providers.
+To build an online marketplace and sustain long-term relationships for higher customer retention, you need to cultivate a special bond of trust with the users and providers.
 This can only be strengthened with a transparent and efficient marketplace building software that supports real-time communication and a robust customer support system.

 As the term suggests, usage metrics track real-time user activity on your website.
 The data analytics tools provide real-time insights into the following: